 John Tirman, The Deaths of Others: The Fate of Civilians in America’s Wars (New York: Oxford University Press, 2011), 272.

-Posted by Jonas E. Alexis on June 15, 2017, With 927 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on June 15, 2017, With 953 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.